Hulihe'e Palace, Big Island

 Relive the life of the Hawaiian mornarchs in this stylish mansion, located in downtown Kailua-Kona.
-The Victorian-style Hulihe'e Palace (see more photos, view panorama) was commissioned in 1838 by John Adams Kuakini, Hawaii's second governor.
+The Victorian-style Hulihe'e Palace (view panorama) was commissioned in 1838 by John Adams Kuakini, Hawaii's second governor.
 It served as a summer home to Hawaii's royal families, including King Kalakaua and Queen Kapiolani.

 Today, the palace offers a glimpse into the lives of royals in the 19th century.
 Various relics and artifacts are displayed.
 Make sure to check out the koa furniture, intricately crafted from the acacia koa tree.
 Especially impressive is the big formal dining table, which measures 70 inches (1,78 m) in diameter.
 It was constructed from one solid koa log.